Naval Hospital bids were less than $4.5M — a fraction of the $33M Charleston taxpayers paid

 The group offered to initially buy 6 acres for $3 million, but said that price would be reduced by the cost of demolishing the hospital.

-The county initially refused to make the two bids public but reversed course Thursday with a unanimous County Council vote to reveal the bids.
+The county initially refused to make the two bids public but reversed course Thursday with a unanimous County Council vote to reveal the bids, on a motion by Councilman Joe Qualey.
 The Post and Courier had filed a Freedom of Information request for the information.

+Qualey said Monday that the next steps for the county will be deciding whether to demolish the entire hospital building, and deciding what to do with the remaining land on the large property.

 In the failed redevelopment that led to the county paying $33 million and acquiring the site, Charleston County had agreed to lease three floors of the former hospital, following renovations, for 25 years.
 The County Council's decision to cancel that agreement in 2016 after repeated delays and complaints about workmanship is what led to the Chicora Life group's lawsuit and declaration of bankruptcy.